Learn German Easily

 Days of the week in German

-Today I’m going to tell you what one of my students thinks about days of the week in German.
+Today I’m going to share what one of my students thinks about the days of the week in German.

 While this is a fun practice lesson, it will help you not only learn the days of the week in German but also strengthen other areas of your German.